Can Antibiotics Cause Stomach Pain? Causes, Symptoms, and Relief

 Vitamin K

-Another unfavourable effect antibiotics can have on your body is alleviating vitamin K levels.
+Another unfavourable effect antibiotics can have on your body is reducing vitamin K levels.

 While adding some food items to your diet, certain items must be avoided during your antibiotic treatment.